 Ousted Tunisian President Zine El Abidine Ben Ali.
 (Photo: Reuters)

-Said to be Ben Ali's favourite son-in-law and long seen as a possible successor before the revolution, Materi was sentenced last year to 16 years in prison and fined 97 million dinars ($61 million) for corruption and property fraud.
+Said to be Ben Ali's favourite son-in-law and long seen as a possible successor, Materi was sentenced in absentia last year to 16 years in prison and fined 97 million dinars ($61 million) for corruption and property fraud.